-After installing the Intel[®] oneAPI Math Kernel Library (oneMKL), verify that the library is properly installed and configured:
+After installing the Intel® oneAPI Math Kernel Library (oneMKL), verify that the library is properly installed and configured:

-1. Intel[®] oneAPI Math Kernel Library (oneMKL) installs in the <parent directory> directory.

-Check that the subdirectory of cparent directory> referred to as <mkl directory> was created.

-- If you want to keep multiple versions of Intel[®] oneAPI Math Kernel Library (oneMKL) installed on your system, update your build scripts to point to the correct Intel[®] oneAPI Math Kernel Library (oneMKL) version. - 3.
-Check that the following files appear in the <mkl directory>/env directory:

-vars.sh

-Use these files to assign Intel[®] oneAPI Math Kernel Library (oneMKL)-specific values to several environment variables, as explained inSetting Environment Variables.

-- 4. To understand how the Intel[®] oneAPI Math Kernel Library (oneMKL) directories are structured, see Structure of the Intel[®] Math Kernel Library. - 5.
-To make sure that Intel[®] oneAPI Math Kernel Library (oneMKL) runs on your system, launch an Intel[®] oneAPI Math Kernel Library (oneMKL) example, as explained inUsing Code Examples.
+- 1. Intel® oneAPI Math Kernel Library (oneMKL) installs in the directory - Check that the subdirectory of created directory> referred to as <mkl directory> was created. - Check that subdirectories for Intel® oneAPI Math Kernel Library (oneMKL) redistributable DLLs bin32 and bin were created in the content of files that can be redistributed.) - 2.
+If you want to keep multiple versions of Intel® oneAPI Math Kernel Library (oneMKL) installed on your system, update your build scripts to point to the correct Intel® oneAPI Math Kernel Library (oneMKL) version. - 3.
+Check that the vars.bat file appears in the <mkl directory>\env directory. - Use this file to assign Intel® oneAPI Math Kernel Library (oneMKL)-specific values to several environment variables, as explained in Scripts to Set Environment Variables Setting Environment Variables . - 4.
+To understand how the Intel® oneAPI Math Kernel Library (oneMKL) directories are structured, see Structure of the Intel® Math Kernel Library. - 5.
+To make sure that Intel® oneAPI Math Kernel Library (oneMKL) runs on your system, launch an Intel® oneAPI Math Kernel Library (oneMKL) example, as explained inUsing Code Examples.